Sunday, October 1, 2023

 Text:

 I was travelling in a bus.
 It was a bitterly cold night, and even at the far end of the bus the east wind cut like a knife.
 The bus stopped and two women and a man got in together and filled the vacant places.
 The younger women carried a little Pekinese dog.
 The conductor came in and took their fares.
-Then his eyes rested on the beady-eyes dog.
-U saw trouble coming up.
+Then his eyes rested on the beady-eyed dog.
+I saw trouble coming up.
 This was the opportunity for which the conductor had been waiting, and he intended to make the most of it.
-I had marked him as the type who had a general vague general about everything.
+I had marked him as the type who had a general vague grievance about everything.
 He seemed to have a particular grievance against passengers who came and sat in his bus while he shivered at the door.

 "You must take that dog out," he said.

 "I shall certainly do nothing of the kind.
-You can take my name address," said the women.
+You can take my name and address," said the women.
 She had evidently expected the challenge and knew the reply.

 "You must take the dog out - that's my order."

 "I won't go on the top of the bus in such weather.
-It would kill me." said the women.
+It would kill me," said the women.

 "Certainly not," said her lady companion.
-"You've got a cough as it is,"
+"You've got a cough as it is."

 "It's nonsense," said her male companion.

-The conductor pulled the bell, and the bus stopped, "This bus doesn't go on until that dog is brought out.
+The conductor pulled the bell, and the bus stopped.
+"This bus doesn't go on until that dog is brought out.
 He stepped on to the pavement and waited.
 It was his moment of triumph.
 He had the law on his side.
 Everybody in the bus was on the side of the lady and her dog.
 They talked in raised voices.

 "Shameful."